jolanglinais/outreach/blog/git-workflow.md

 **Example**:

-`irmerk/issue7/new-feature`
+`irmerk/i7/new-feature`

-In the case of collaborating on a single feature, maintain a single, `master` branch for the feature and individual branches from it.
+In the case of collaborating on a single feature, maintain a single, `main` branch for the feature and individual branches from it.
 This can follow the previous naming convention:

-`master/issue14/routing-service // team branch`
+`main/i14/routing-service // team branch`

-`irmerk/issue14/routing-service // my branch`
+`irmerk/i14/routing-service // my branch`

-`someone/issue14/routing-service // someone else's branch`
+`someone/i14/routing-service // someone else's branch`

-Personal branches can be merged into the `master` team branch, which will then be merged with the overall `master` through a [pull request][prreview].
+Personal branches can be merged into the `main` team branch, which will then be merged with the overall `main` through a [pull request][prreview].
 Delete branches after they are merged.

 ### <a name="rebaseMerge"></a> Rebase + Squash

-Common practice for teams is to squash or condense long commit message chains into one or a few commits before merging into `master`.
+Common practice for teams is to squash or condense long commit message chains into one or a few commits before merging into `main`.
 This is useful when, like me, someone commits frequently and thus would clutter a git log.
 Squashing serves to maintain a readable git log.

-Prior to merging a feature branch into the main (`master`) branch, it should be rebased from the up-to-date `master`.
-A [pull request][prreview], discussed later, will be where all the commits of this branch are squashed down to a single buildable commit and merged into `master`.
-Rebasing essentially ports a branch (`master`) into your current branch by applying all of your commits on top of that branch (`master`), then replacing your branch with the revised version.
-This catches you up to a branch (`master`) by rewriting git history in your local git.
+Prior to merging a feature branch into the main (`main`) branch, it should be rebased from the up-to-date `main`.
+A [pull request][prreview], discussed later, will be where all the commits of this branch are squashed down to a single buildable commit and merged into `main`.
+Rebasing essentially ports a branch (`main`) into your current branch by applying all of your commits on top of that branch (`main`), then replacing your branch with the revised version.
+This catches you up to a branch (`main`) by rewriting git history in your local git.

-Think of it as moving your branch to the tip of `master` instead of having branched off from an earlier version of `master`.
+Think of it as moving your branch to the tip of `main` instead of having branched off from an earlier version of `main`.

-Instead of needing to heavily investigate individual commits from a branch, each merge commit to `master` should contain all the code for a feature or bug fix.
+Instead of needing to heavily investigate individual commits from a branch, each merge commit to `main` should contain all the code for a feature or bug fix.
 This allows for a much easier investigation process.

 While squashing prior to rebasing reduces conflicts due to fewer steps of conflict resolution, it literally changes the history of the repository as documented on GitHub for everyone, and thus is not the most accurate representation.
 Rebasing before squashing retains the git log tidiness and you don’t change history prior to documenting it on GitHub.